 Luxury Dinner at Berlin TV Tower

 If you are looking to do something different in your 2 day itinerary Berlin you should think about a lovely dinner at the Berlin TV tower.

 The view from the top is just amazing and it’s a good opportunity to see Berlin from a different angle.
 It’s not very easy to organise something like this last minute, so make sure you plan in advance.
 We assure it that the view from the top is insane, and is the most beautiful of Berlin, due there are no other buildings higher than this tower around.

-When we first arrived in Berlin, Toti was so excited as he always wanted to see with his own eyes parts of the history of WWII and especially CheckPoint Charlie.
+When we first arrived in Berlin, Toti was so excited, he loves the history of Berlin and always wanted to see with his own eyes parts of the chronicle of WWII and especially CheckPoint Charlie.
 This landmark of Berlin was not only an important Cold War site but also witnessed numerous attempts to escape from East Berlin.